matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/SQL-Reference/Data-Control-Language/alter-account.md

 - SUSPEND: Suspend the account's service; that is, the account can no longer access MatrixOne after the suspension; users who are accessing the account can continue to access, and after closing the session, they will no longer be able to access MatrixOne.
 - OPEN: Resume a suspended account, after which the account will usually access MatrixOne.
+- RESTRICTED: Allows the user to access and perform limited actions.
+After the `RESTRICTED` state is enabled for this tenant, this tenant can only perform `SHOW`/`DELETE`/`SELECT`/`USE` operations on the database, and other operations cannot be used.
+    * When the `RESTRICTED` state is enabled for the tenant, access behavior will be restricted even if the tenant is accessing.
+    * To lift the restrictions on the user, switch the status to `OPEN` to remove the restrictions.

 ### comment